 While I’m a fan of using apps for moms that keep me organized, I also believe it’s easier to get it all down on paper first.

-That’s why I have a free daily routine template for you to download.
-Print it off and fill it out.
+That’s why I recommend you grab a piece of paper and set up a daily routine.
 It will help you organize the chaos that typically surrounds us if we let it.

 By setting up a simple routine, you can decrease overwhelm, spend less time cleaning and have more time to do the things you enjoy…like eating the fresh-baked cookies you just made with your kids.